timakin/jf/README.md

-Kireikirei
+Jf
 =====

-Dead simple JSON Formatter: Kireikirei.
+Dead simple JSON Formatter
-It attaches pretty-format to json files under current directory.

-## Usage
+## Example

 ```
-$ kireikirei     # Checking `git-diff`, only untracked files will be formatted.
+$ jf [--git-diff|--minify|-i] raw.json # Attach format to a json file.
-$ kireikirei -a  # Format all of json files under `pwd`
+$ jf .                                 # Attach format to all of json files under the current directory.
+$ cat raw.json | jf                    # Output pretty json for the received STDIN.
+> (print pretty json)
 ```

+## Options

+- --git-diff
+ - Run the command to only git-historically created|modified json file
+- --minify
+ - Compact multi lined json to one line
+- -i {number}
+ - Set the number of indents before the begining of each lines

 ## Development